GovTechSG/TechBiz-Documentation/add-and-configure-products.md

 <kbd><img src="images/submit-config.png" alt="drawing" width="100%"/></kbd>

 11. A success message is displayed.
-An email with an attached pdf file will be sent to you.
+An email with a pdf file will be sent to you.

 <kbd><img src="images/config-success.png" alt="drawing" width="100%"/></kbd>